-If a mandate of a director becomes vacant, the board of directors can the next general shareholders' meeting, the shareholders shall then resolve on the definitive appointment, in principle for the remaining term of the mandate of the director who is being replaced.
+If a mandate of a director becomes vacant, the board of directors can fill the vacancy, subject to compliance with the rules of nomination.
+At the next general shareholders' meeting, the shareholders shall then resolve on the definitive appointment, in principle for the remaining term of the mandate of the director who is being replaced.